What we do

 - delinquent cases are sent to the collection agency

-- delinquent cases cause a driver's license renewal to be denied
+- delinquent cases cause a juvenile or minor's driver's license renewal to be denied

 - you are accused of a violating class C law in Austin, even if you don't live here